Top 12 All-Time Most Intimidating Boxers

 7. Marvelous Marvin Hagler: With his shaved head, perpetual snarl, granite chin and deadly fists, Hagler struck fear in the hearts of men, making it that much easier for him to run them out of the ring.
 That is, when he got the chance to fight them.
 For years, top contenders and champions in the middleweight division did everything they could to avoid facing Marvelous Marvin.

-4. Jack Dempsey: Dempsey’s reputation for ring ferocity preceded him and proceeded to leave many of his opponents with a sudden urge to pack up and go home.
-Bolstered by his scowling visage, this intimidating reputation no doubt had much to do with “The Manassa Mauler” racking up an astonishing 60 first round knockouts (including exhibition matches).
+6. Jack Dempsey: The reputation of the erstwhile “Kid Blackie” for ring ferocity preceded him and proceeded to leave many of his opponents with a sudden urge to pack up and go home.
+Bolstered by his scowling visage, this intimidating reputation no doubt contributed to “The Manassa Mauler” racking up an astonishing sixty first round knockouts (including exhibition matches) over the course of his pro career.

-2. Mike Tyson: Iron Mike’s talent for terrifying his opponents is legendary.
-With his muscular physique, malevolent glare and a ring costume of nothing but black trunks and shoes, he looked the part of a homicidal henchman from some dark lair of the underworld.
+1. Mike Tyson: Iron Mike’s talent for terrifying his opponents is legendary.
+With his muscular physique, malevolent glare, and a ring costume of nothing but black trunks and shoes, he looked the part of a homicidal henchman from some dark lair of the underworld.
 In short, for most of his career, he was incredibly intimidating.
 Proof?
-Tyson’s 94 second demolition of a terrified Michael Spinks; Frank Bruno walking to the ring as if it were the gallows; or consider that more than half of Tyson’s 44 career knockouts took place in the first round.
+Tyson’s 94 second demolition of a terrified Michael Spinks; Frank Bruno walking to the ring as if it were the gallows; or consider that more than half of Tyson’s 44 career knockouts took place in the opening round.
+Few fighters in boxing history depended so much on sheer intimidation for ring success, and even after defeats to James “Buster” Douglas and Evander Holyfield, Tyson’s reputation and skill at unnerving his adversaries helped him to rack up victories.

 Become a patron at Patreon!